-In general, storage allows consumers to maintain energy independence in the case of an outage or other problem on the line.
+In general, storage allows consumers to maintain energy independence and resilience in the case of an outage or other problem on the line.
 Smart storage enables controlled and efficient energy backup and gives residents management functions.

 5. Connected stations, plants, solar and wind fields

 Another application of IoT for saving energy is focused on optimizing power production operations.
 Stations, plants, solar fields and wind turbines also consume energy, require maintenance and a wide range of effort and resource-heavy works to keep them running.
 Using IoT or the Internet of Energy Things in this sector helps maximize the performance.

 Resource management in Internet of Energy Things implies a complex of measures to optimize the performance at a power grid.
 It includes using sensors, data analytics, predictive maintenance and other practices.

 Read: How IoT is used in smart grid system development

 Continuous condition monitoring of equipment and wiring using sensors, for example, prevents overloads and helps maintain a balanced load on the line.
 Predictive maintenance ensures the timely repair of the equipment and prevents blackouts, accidents and costly downtime.

 In some cases, connecting power plants and renewable grids into a network gives consumers a transparent view of where their energy comes from.
 And with this information, consumers get a choice to use the cleanest source available at the moment.